mfkimbell/high-level-system-design-notes/README.md

 * ACID systems are called **Transactional Systems** **Transaction** = { begin, call, call, call, call, ..., end}

+* Atomicity - Each transaction is all or nothing
+* Consistency - Any transaction will bring the database from one valid state to another
+* Isolation - Executing transactions concurrently has the same results as if the transactions were executed serially
+* Durability - Once a transaction has been committed, it will remain so

 * Atomicity: Transactions are treated as a single, indivisible unit.
 Either all operations within the transaction succeed, or none of them do.
 Example: Transferring money between bank accounts.
 If the withdrawal from one account succeeds but the deposit into another fails, the entire transaction is rolled back to maintain consistency.
 * Consistency: Transactions must maintain the consistency of the database.
 Data should meet all rules and constraints before and after the transaction.